biscoleo/end-to-end-final/README.md

 - **Experiment Tracking & Model Versioning:** Basic integration for tracking model experiments and managing model versions.
 - **ML Model Backend:** A FastAPI service that loads the latest production model and serves prediction requests.
-- **Persistent Data Store:** AWS-managed database (RDS or DynamoDB) that logs prediction requests and user feedback for monitoring.
+- **Persistent Data Store:** AWS-managed database (RDS) that logs prediction requests and user feedback for monitoring.
 - **Frontend Interface:** A user-facing Streamlit application to interact with the model.
 - **Model Monitoring Dashboard:** A separate Streamlit dashboard that visualizes model performance, detects data drift, and monitors prediction quality.
 - **CI/CD Pipeline:** Automated testing and linting using GitHub Actions to ensure code quality on every pull request.